Thomas Robert Bugeaud: Atrocities

 The Ouled tribe suffocating by 'enfumade of the cave of Dahra.

-Under Bugeaud's command the French army conducted the widespread use of razzias or raids, while they did not officially aim to kill non combatants this was not universally adhered to.
+Under Bugeaud's command the French army conducted the widespread use of razzias or raids and, while they did not officially aim to kill non combatants, this was not universally adhered to.
 One razzia conducted by General Gentil on the Beni Zeroual tribe in 1843 resulted in 150 killed, 712 prisoners, in exchange for 39 French casualties.

 The cumulative effect of raids that targeted the agrarian economy of rural Algeria caused widespread famine and it was as much this combined with the leverage gained from taking prisoners that forced tribes to make peace.

 A less common occurrence was a policy of 'enfumades where fires would be lit at the entrance to caves into which Algerians had retreated.
 The massacre of the Ouled Riah tribe in late 1842 killed some 800 members of the tribe indiscriminately.
 War Minister Marshal Soult attempted to cover up the case but despite that it was leaked to the press and widely condemned in France.

 But under Bugeaud the practice continued infrequently with military officers claiming caves represented the final citadel of tribes.
 These aspects of his campaign clash sharply with his own writings that painted the French conquest of Algeria as a civilising mission.

 Marina Miron's analysis of Bugeaud as a counter insurgency commander was one on the extreme violent side of the scale, in comparison to other approaches taken by other commanders in similar situations at different points in history.
 Miron notes Bugeaud was able to adapt to local conditions and methods of war, use coercive force (though extremely) and institute controls upon population movement as well as building local infrastructure - all of the hallmarks of modern counter-insurgency doctrines (although in different proportions).